jvm-graphics-labs/jogl-samples/README.md

 Reminder, you need to add "-ea" in VM options in run config for the `assert`s to work

+You can find the results inside the [`templates` directory](https://github.com/elect86/jogl-samples/tree/master/jogl-samples/src/templates).

 Ps: Hello Triangle and Hello Texture have been moved into a stand-alone [project](https://github.com/elect86/helloTriangle)

 Pps: I need some amd volunteer to test the amd-only extensions :octocat: